allproxy/allproxy/README.md

 ![ ](https://github.com/davechri/middleman-proxy/blob/master/images/middleman-uncheck-recording.png)

-### Freezing Recording
+### Stopping Recording
 The recording of protocol messages can be temporarily stopped, to allow time to examine the protocol messages without the log wrapping, and overlaying relevant protocol messages.
-A typical approach is to recreate a problem by executing a specific function of the app being debugged, and than checking the *Freeze* checkbox to freeze the recording while the log is examined, as shown in this screenshot.
+A typical approach is to recreate a problem by executing a specific function of the app being debugged, and than checking the *Stop* checkbox to stop the recording while the log is examined, as shown in this screenshot.

 ![ ](https://github.com/davechri/middleman-proxy/blob/master/images/middleman-freeze.png)